alexa-games/litexa/docs/book/project-structure.md

   set the entry-point and package name within.
   * `*.(js|ts|coffee)` files are your code files.
   * `*.spec.(js|ts|coffee)` files are Mocha tests files for your code.
-  * `mocha.opts` is the configuration file for Mocha.
+  * `.mocharc.json` is the configuration file for Mocha.

 * `litexa` directory contains your assets, Litexa files, and skill logic:
   * `*.litexa` files are the Litexa language files.